 USAA was started in 1922 by 25 army officers who couldn’t find a company that would insure their vehicles.
 What started as a small auto insurance company for military members is now a large institution that offers a wide range of financial services, ranging from home loans to life insurance.
 USAA consistently tops customer satisfaction ratings, considers borrowers with poor to excellent credit scores, and offers highly-competitive rates.
 Unfortunately, USAA only accepts borrowers who are in the armed forces (and their families).

-USAA provides mortgages with interest rates as low as 3.178% APR (as of March 2016).
+USAA provides mortgages with rates as low as 3.145% APR.
 As well as offering loans, USAA can also help find a local real estate agent and offer insurance and home buying advice.

 How Do USAA Mortgages Work?

 USAA offers three types of home loans: VA loans, fixed-rate loans, and jumbo loans.

 VA loans give veterans the possibility of buying a home with no down payment.
 Fixed-rate loans have the benefit of having smaller down payments and fixed payments throughout the life of the loan.
 Jumbo loans allow for loan amounts for more than $417k.